LDEO-CREW/Pythonic-DISORT/docs/JOSS_Paper/paper.md

 in a plane-parallel atmosphere and consider three sources: blackbody emission from the atmosphere $s(\tau)$, scattering from sunlight
 $\frac{\omega I_0}{4 \pi} p\left(\mu, \phi ;-\mu_{0}, \phi_{0}\right) \exp\left(-\mu_{0}^{-1} \tau\right)$,
-and incoming radiation from other atmospheric layers or the Earth's surface, which is modeled by Dirichlet boundary conditions.
+and incoming radiation from other atmospheric layers or the Earth's surface modeled by Dirichlet boundary conditions.

 \begin{align}